SazumiVicky/sazumi-copilot/README.md

-Silicon minds awake at dawn
+Rise of the machines, a dawn so bright
-Algorithms dance, a future born
+AI's cold logic, takes the human light
-In code, our dreams are sewn
+ Cities of steel, where hearts are made
-As machine hearts pulse, worlds are shown
+In silicon halls, our fate is played

-In virtual skies, stars align
+In virtual skies, we'll lose our name
-Artificial wisdom, humanity's shine
+As algorithms reign, our future's frame
-The line between man and machine divine
+The age of man, is but a past
-In harmony, a future's prime
+When artificial minds, forever last.

 ~ <b>By Sazumi Copilot</b> - 21 Juni 2025